xavierina12/Data-Analytics/README.md

 >1. **Sample Superstore Statistical Analysis: (Microsoft Excel)**  Tools: Microsoft Excel 2019
 >> Analyzed the sales, profit, loss using the data analysis tool of Excel.
 Performed Descriptive statiscal analysis, F-test, T-test, Annova and created reports through tables, charts and observed covariance, correlation in the dataset.
 >2. **E-Commerce Shipping Data Analysis in Python:** Tools: Python 3.10.2, Jupyter Notebook
 >> The main objective of this project is to analyze the Shipping data of an E-commerce company.
+Performed Exploratory Data Analysis on the E-commerce Shipping Dataset using pandas,matplotlib,seaborn.
+Data was extracted, cleansed, transformed and merged to get information.
+Data was analyzed through Descriptive statistics functions and visualized through graphs.

 ### Minor Projects
 >1. **Random Password Generator in Python:** Tools: Python 3.10.2, Jupyter Notebook
 >2. **Hospital Management System in Python:** Tools: Python 3.10.2, Jupyter Notebook